Kathmandu Heritage- 3 Days

 What is included //php the_title(); ?>

-- All ground transportation by private tourist vehicle
+- All private ground transportation

-- All administrative costs and government taxes
+- All government taxes and administrative fees

 What is Excluded